-For baseline, flood risk impacts ~14% of the population, ~14% of agricultural crop value, and ~8% of residential building value when aggregating the relative AAL across the whole region.
-The change in relative AALs between the baseline and the 2°C warming scenario is generally negligible, with a few points of increasing AAL mainly seen for population affected.
-This latter result is due to the choice of custom vulnerability function where population is 'affected' by any flood depth, meaning that this exposure type is more sensitive compared to the others.
-An area of decreasing relative AALs surrounding the river is seen in the northeast of the region, consistent across the exposure types

-330 (Figure 2c), suggesting decreased risk to flooding in this area under the 2°C warming scenario.
+For baseline, flood risk impacts ~14% of the population, ~14% of agricultural crop value, and ~8% of residential building value when aggregating the relative AALs across the whole region.
+The change in relative AALs between the baseline and the 2°C warming scenario is generally negligible, with a few points of increasing AAL mainly seen for population affected (AALpop).
+This latter result reflects the assumption that population is considered 'affected' by any flood depth exceeding a threshold of 0.2 m, meaning that this exposure type is more sensitive compared to the others.
+An area of decreasing relative AALs surrounding the river is seen in the northeast of the region, consistent across the exposure types (Figure 3c), suggesting decreased risk to flooding in this area under the 2°C warming scenario.
 However, there is large uncertainty as to the magnitude and direction of precipitation change under global warming over Malawi (Warnatzsch and Reay, 2019).

-The RWI-weighted relative AALs in Chikwawa reveal a patchy pattern of flood risk and vulnerability co-location, with a particularly dense area of high RWI-weighted AALs in the southeast of the district, suggesting this is an area of high relative vulnerability within Chikwawa province as well as high flood risk under the 2°C warming scenario (Figure 2d).
+The RWI-weighted relative AALs in Chikwawa reveal a patchy pattern of flood risk and social vulnerability co-location, with a particularly dense area of high RWI-weighted AALs in the southeast of the district, suggesting this is an area of high relative combined vulnerability within Chikwawa province as well as high flood risk under the 2°C warming scenario (Figure 3d).
 These patterns are consistent with areas of higher and lower vulnerability in a previous assessment of flood vulnerability (Mwale et al., 2015).
-That assessment pointed to its use of coarse spatial resolution data as a limitation in identifying some 340 of the finer-scale patterns in vulnerability.
-With our higher-resolution approach, we can see both the general patterns of large areas of higher and lower vulnerability, alongside the finer details within these areas where the AAL and RWI-weighted relative AAL change significantly over short distances (Figure 2d).
+That assessment pointed to its use of coarse spatial resolution data as a approach, we can see both the general patterns of large areas of higher and lower vulnerability, alongside the finer details within these areas where the AAL and RWI-weighted relative AAL change significantly over short distances (Figure 3d).
 However, establishing the veracity of our results would require further validation.